 Finally, we have kids' sizing.
 With children progressing at different ages, it’s very challenging for brands to get it right.
 Instead of frame sizes, kids' bikes generally go on either age ranges or, more commonly, wheel sizes.

 Getting the perfect-sized bike for a child can be difficult.
 There are many considerations, and children often grow at different rates.
-You might find bikes only last a couple of years before they outgrow them.
+Bikes only last a couple of years before they outgrow them.

 To size up or size down?

 Quite often, you are between sizes.
-In this case, you will need to choose between sizing up or sizing down.
+In this case, you must choose between sizing up or sizing down.
 You will hear a lot of different advice from people in this case, but here is what I recommend.

 Bike size chart: Tips for the perfect bike size

-Using our bike sizing chart is a great start, but to get the perfect size of bike, here are a few different options.
-After using a chart, here are a few other steps I recommend taking.
+Using our bike sizing chart is a great start, but here are a few different options to get the perfect bike size.
+After using a chart, I recommend taking a few other steps.

 Check the manufacturer's guidelines

 After using a chart, the next step is to check the manufacturer's size guidelines.
-It is not rare for certain bikes, such as unique gravel bikes or certain mountain bikes, to be sized completely differently.
-If possible, check the website of the brands.
+It is not rare for certain bikes, such as unique gravel bikes or certain mountain bikes, to be sized entirely differently.
+If possible, check the brands' websites.
 If you want more tips on how to choose a mountain bike or how to choose a gravel bike, check out our guide on the blog.

 Speak to a bike fitter.

 If you are unsure of which size bike you need, you can always speak to a bike fitter.
-This professional will take some information, such as the bike you're looking at and your height and reach, and then give you a recommendation on the right size bike for you.
+This professional will take some information, such as the bike you're looking at and your height and reach, and then recommend the right size bike for you.

 Test